Effective Date: February 7, 2017

 Cookies and Other Tracking Mechanisms

 Tracking data consists of both individual and aggregated tracking information and is automatically gathered using “cookies.”
 A cookie is a small data file containing information, such as a user’s member name, that is written to the user’s hard drive by a web server and used to track the pages visited.

 Tracking by our contractors and agents

-In addition to cookies placed by us or our agents, as described above, advertisers and advertising vendors that serve ads onto our web sites may use their own cookies or other tracking technologies.
+In addition to cookies placed by us or our agents, as described above, advertisers and advertising vendors that serve ads onto our Services or other services may use their own cookies or other tracking technologies.
 We are not responsible for the privacy policies or practices of any such advertisers and vendors.

-We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our web site.
-These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to this and other Web sites in order to provide advertisements about goods and services likely to be of greater interest to you.
-These companies typically use a cookie or third party web beacon to collect this information.
+We allow third-party companies to serve ads and/or collect certain anonymous information when you visit our Services.
+These companies may use non-personally identifiable information (e.g., click stream information, browser type, time and date, subject of advertisements clicked or scrolled over) during your visits to our Services and other websites or applications in order to provide advertisements about goods and services likely to be of greater interest to you.
+These companies typically use a cookie or third-party web beacon to collect this information.
 To learn more about this behavioral advertising practice or to opt-out of this type of advertising, you can visit networkadvertising.org.

 Use of the Information